What the **** does the music industry have to do to catch a break with you people?

 We are not defined by the illegal activity and bad behaviour which sometimes occurs in our scene, as it does when any large group of humans collects en masse.
-We celebrate creativity and community; we employ, we entertain, we bring huge amounts of joy to huge amounts of people and sweet baby jebus why do you make it so hard for us to do it?
+We celebrate creativity and community; we employ, we entertain, we bring huge amounts of joy to a huge number of people and sweet baby jebus why do you make it so hard for us to do it?

 Our inner city festivals co-operate with local police and comply with regulations to the nth degree: finishing before most of our European friends would have sat down to dinner, capping sound levels and allowing police to intimidate and conduct invasive searches on clientele.
 And yet the point from which local police begin discussions with organisers is to state that their ideal scenario is for everyone to stay at home and the festival not to go ahead.
 We bring the biggest music acts in the world to our city and host landmark performances, and yet in mainstream media the events are reduced exclusively to their incident statistics.

 Our club scene weathers closure after closure, as lockout laws and property development create an almost untenable climate in which to operate a business after dark.
 Our musicians leave the city because their opportunities are dwindling and their financial support has been cut.
 Our venue operators wade doggedly through a jungle of over-zealous health and safety hoops, bureaucratic red tape and inflated licensing fees set in place by councils with an agenda to shut them down.
 Police aggressively storm our clubs, intimidate patrons and shut premises down when they find evidence of drug dealing nearby, and when they don’t find evidence, they do it anyway.

 Happy campers at Meet Me In The Cross, a Keep Sydney Open festival - by Scott Bruce